brickpool/logo/doc/PG-Protocol.md

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---
-command | `55` | control
+Command | `55` | Control
-function | `13 13` | data monitoring request
+Function | `13 13` | Fetch Data
-data | `00` | continuously requested
+data | `00` | Start Request
-trailer | `aa` | end delimiter
+trailer | `aa` | End Delimiter
 >Figure DTE query message

 The LOGO response with an acknowledgment, indicating this is a normal response.
-The _byte count_ field specifies how many bytes are being returned.
+The _Byte Count_ field specifies how many bytes are being returned.

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---
-confirmation | `06` | acknowledgment
+Confirmation | `06` | Acknowledgment
-command | `55` | control
+Command | `55` | Control
-function | `11 11` | data monitoring response
+Function | `11 11` | Fetch Data
-byte count | `40` | data length 64 (dec) bytes
+Byte Count | `40` | Data length 64 (dec) bytes
-data | `00 7f ..
-00` | data monitoring block
+Data | `00 7f ..
+00` | data block
-trailer | `aa` | end delimiter
+Trailer | `aa` | End Delimiter
 >Figure LOGO response message

 ### Command Query
 All commands are packed into a message by the DTE sending device, which have a known structure.
 Valid command codes are in the range of `01` to `55` hexadecimal.
 Some of these codes apply to all LOGO controllers, while some codes apply only to certain models.
 Current codes are described in the following chapters.

-When a message is sent from a DTE to a LOGO device the command code field tells the LOGO what kind of action to perform.
+When a message is sent from a DTE to a LOGO device the _Command Code_ field tells the LOGO what kind of action to perform.
 Examples are to read the RUN/STOP operation mode; to read the data contents; to read the diagnostic status of the LOGO; to write some designated data; or to allow loading, recording, or verifying the program within the LOGO.

 Start | Content
 --- | ---
-1 Byte | n Bytes
+1 byte | n bytes
 Command Code | Optional
 >Figure Query Message Frame

-The content field can be nonexistent (length of zero) in certain kinds of messages.
+The _Content_ field can be nonexistent (length of zero) in certain kinds of messages.

 ### Confirmation Response
-When the LOGO responds to the DTE, it uses the confirmation code to indicate either a normal (error–free) response or that some kind of error occurred (called an exception response).
+When the LOGO responds to the DTE, it uses the confirmation code to indicate either a normal (error–free) response or that some kind of error occurred (called _exception response_).
 For a normal response, the LOGO simply confirm the message with an acknowledgment.
 For an exception response, the LOGO returns an negative-acknowledgement with an exception code.

-In addition to the error confirmation code for an exception response, the LOGO places a unique code into the data field of the response message.
+In addition to the error confirmation code for an exception response, the LOGO places a unique code into the _Content_ field of the response message.
 This tells the DTE what kind of error occurred, or the reason for the exception.
 The DTE application program has the responsibility of handling exception responses.
 Typical processes are to post subsequent retries of the message, to try diagnostic messages to the LOGO, and to notify the operator.

 Start | Content
 --- | ---
-1 Byte | n Bytes
+1 byte | n bytes
 Confirmation Code | Optional
 >Figure Response Message Frame

-The content field can be nonexistent (length of zero) in certain kinds of messages.
+The _Content_ field can be nonexistent (length of zero) in certain kinds of messages.

 ### How Numerical Values are Expressed
 Unless specified otherwise, numerical values (such as addresses, codes, or data) are expressed as hexadecimal values in the text and in the message fields of the figures.

 ### Content Field
-The content field of a message sent from a DTE to a LOGO device may contain additional information, depending on the query.
+The _Content_ field of a message sent from a DTE to a LOGO device may contain additional information, depending on the query.
 The content field is constructed using sets of two hexadecimal digits, in the range of `00` to `FF` hexadecimal.

-If no error occurs, the content field of a response from the LOGO to the DTE contains the content requested.
+If no error occurs, the _Content_ field of a response from the LOGO to the DTE contains the content requested.
 If an error occurs, the field contains an exception code that the PDE application can use to determine the next action to be taken.

 ### How a Function Field is Handled
-If a function code field exists, then this consists of two bytes with same value.
+If a _Function_ field exists, then this consists of two bytes with same value.
 Valid function codes are in the range of `11 11` to `18 18` hexadecimal.
-Functions that are inserted into a message without addressing something in the memory use a terminator (called end delimiter) `AA`.
+Functions that are inserted into a message without addressing something in the memory use a terminator (called _end delimiter_) `AA`.
 The allowable bytes transmitted for the data content are hexadecimal `00` to `FF` (including `AA`).

 ### How a Address Field is Handled
-The address field of a message frame contains two bytes (0BA4, 0BA5) or four bytes (0BA6).
+The _Address_ field of a message frame contains two bytes (0BA4, 0BA5) or four bytes (0BA6).
 Valid device addresses or memory addresses depends on the LOGO controller.
-A DTE addresses the memory by placing the address in the address field of the message.
-When the LOGO sends its response, it echos the address in the address field of the response to let the DTE know which address is requested.
+A DTE addresses the memory by placing the address in the _Address_ field of the message.
+When the LOGO sends its response, it echos the address in the _Address_ field of the response to let the DTE know which address is requested.

 ### How to Use the Byte Count Field
-If you need to transfer more than one data byte from the DTE to the LOGO device, then you must use a Byte Count value that indicates the number of bytes in your message data.
-When storing responses in buffers, you should use the Byte Count value, which is the number of bytes in your message data.
+If you need to transfer more than one data byte from the DTE to the LOGO device, then you must use a _Byte Count_ value that indicates the number of bytes in your message data.
+When storing responses in buffers, you should use the _Byte Count_ value, which is the number of bytes in your message data.
 The value refers to the following field contents.

 For example, if the DTE requests the LOGO to read a group of data (e.g. function code `05`), the content specifies the starting address and how many bytes are to be read.
-If the DTE writes to a group of data to the LOGO (e.g. function code `04`), the content specifies the starting address, the count of data bytes to follow in the data field, and the data to be written into the registers.
+If the DTE writes to a group of data to the LOGO (e.g. function code `04`), the content specifies the starting address, the count of data bytes to follow in the _Data_ field, and the data to be written into the registers.

 ### How a Data Field is Handled
-The data field is constructed using sets of two hexadecimal digits, in the range of `00` to `FF` hexadecimal.
+The _Data_ field is constructed using sets of two hexadecimal digits, in the range of `00` to `FF` hexadecimal.

 ### How Characters are Transmitted Serially
 When messages are transmitted via the PG Interface, each byte is sent in this order (left to right):